yunhanwang1105/ETH-XGaze-Tech/README.md

 # Evaluation

 ## 1. Predict
-To evaluate a model's performance, first specify the model path at *--pre_trained_model_path*, please make sure the other training and model hyperparameters are consistent with the hyperparameters your model was trained with.
+To evaluate a model's performance, first, specify the model path at *--pre_trained_model_path*, please make sure the other training and model hyperparameters are consistent with the hyperparameters your model was trained with.
 Then run `python main.py --is_train False`.

 ## 2. Obtain gaze error
-You are supposed to see a txt file called **within_eva_results.txt** after finish testing.
-Put this file in a folder and zip it, the upload it to the [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/7423) for testing results on ETH-XGaze.
+You are supposed to see a txt file called **within_eva_results.txt** after finishing testing.
+Put this file in a folder and zip it, then upload it to the [Codalab page](https://codalab.lisn.upsaclay.fr/competitions/7423) for testing results on ETH-XGaze.

 <br/>

 # Benchmark your own model
-First give your model a name, then sepcify whether your model needs a single face image and multi-region images in *get_load_mode* in **main.py**.
+First, give your model a name, then specify whether your model needs a single face image and multi-region images in *get_load_mode* in **main.py**.
 Initialize your model at L60-77 in **trainer.py**.
 The forward pass is performed from L160 and L230 in **trainer.py**.

 <br/>

 # Pre-trained models
-Please find the pre-trained models at this [link](https://drive.google.com/drive/folders/15XvsRPorAYqyMyBxVmxeog9bZB64OKhy?usp=sharing).
+Please find the pre-trained multi-region models at this [link](https://drive.google.com/drive/folders/1v8TGgP2ahDQHZyQAHf_k0V7uvm6aXY06?usp=sharing). \
+Please find the pre-trained face input [PoolFormer](https://arxiv.org/abs/2111.11418) model at this [link](https://drive.google.com/drive/folders/1kIibMDek8k4FvWAvsNM6Gfvu8s99UMWD?usp=sharing).

 <br/>